Mum brutally bashed for not selling enough drugs

 Cops busted the 33-year-old dealing drugs during a targeted operation across Ipswich.

-A raid of her home uncovered the drug ice, marijuana, items used to consume the drugs and tick sheets showing she was selling drugs from February to March 2018.
+A raid of her home uncovered ice, marijuana, items used to consume the drugs and tick sheets showing she was selling illegal substances from February to March 2018.

 Beckham was making about $210 a week selling the drugs to multiple customers.